Shami Kabab | Shami Kebab

 Preparation

-- Wash and soak chana dal for about 2 to 4 hours.
-Well soaked dal provides a good texture to the kababs.
-Drain it and add to a large pot.
+- Wash and soak chana dal for about 2 to 3 hours.
+Drain the water and add them to a large pot/ Dutch oven along water.

-- Add ginger, garlic, salt, turmeric, red chili powder, whole red chilies, garam masala, cinnamon stick, jeera, green cardamoms and chicken.
-Add water to partially cover the chicken.
-Do not add too much water.
+- Add ginger, garlic, salt, turmeric, red chili powder, whole red chilies, garam masala, cumin, cinnamon stick, green cardamoms and meat.

-- Cool this completely and remove the whole spices and any bones if used chicken on bone.
+- Cool this completely and discard the whole spices and bones (if any).

 How to Make Shami Kabab

-- Add this to a processor or a blender and make a coarse mixture.
+- Add this to a food processor or an onion chopper and grind to a slightly coarse mixture.

-- Add green chilies, onions, pudina, coriander leaves.
-Mix and check the salt and spice.
-If needed add more.
+- Add green chilies, onions, mint and coriander leaves.
+Taste this and adjust salt and heat levels to your preference.

-- When the oil turns hot enough, dip one kebab each time in the egg and lift it with a fork.
+- Stovetop: Heat oil for shallow frying or pan frying in a wide skillet.
+Dip one kebab each time in the egg and lift it with a fork.

 - Serve chicken shami kabab hot with mint chutney.